Task Details and Status Changes

 6. Deleting a task

-The Delete button is in the bottom action panel of the task card and is shown only to the user who created that task.
+The Delete button is in the bottom action panel of the task card.
+Members see it only on tasks they created; workspace admins and owners can delete any task in projects they can access.
 Before deletion, iTasks opens a confirmation drawer with the task title and a warning: the task will be permanently deleted together with attachments and discussion history.
 There is no trash bin or restore flow after this action.

 Related actions